 Depending on when you want to take up the place you may also be asked to pay a retainer fee or deposit to reserve a place for your child.

-Depending on your family's circumstances you may be able to claim free early education for two year olds if your childminder is registered to offer the funding.
+Depending on your family circumstances you may also be eligible to claim free early education for two year olds through your childminder.

-You can search for childminders and network accredited childminders in your area in our Childcare finder.
+You can search for childminders in your area in our Childcare finder.